quicwg/base-drafts/draft-ietf-quic-transport.md

 A peer MUST NOT initiate a stream with a higher stream ID than the greatest maximum stream ID it has received.
-An endpoint MUST terminate a connection with a QUIC_TOO_MANY_OPEN_STREAMS error if a peer initiates a stream with a higher stream ID than it has sent, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).
+An endpoint MUST terminate a connection with a STREAM_ID_ERROR error if a peer initiates a stream with a higher stream ID than it has sent, unless this is a result of a change in the initial limits (see
+{{zerortt-parameters}}).

 ## BLOCKED Frame {#frame-blocked}